Mediation in Member States - Scotland

 The Scottish Government provides funding to the Scottish Mediation Network, which acts as a professional body for mediators in Scotland, and promotes a wider understanding of the appropriate use of mediation and other related forms of conflict management and prevention.

 Who to contact?

-The Civil Law and Legal System Division in the Justice Directorate of the Scottish Government is responsible for mediation policy in Scotland.
+The Civil Law and Legal Systems Division in the Justice Directorate of the Scottish Government is responsible for mediation in the civil justice system in Scotland.

 Relevant addresses on mediation:

-- Scottish Mediation Network, 18 York Place, Edinburgh, EH1 3EP
+- Scottish Mediation, 18 York Place, Edinburgh, EH1 3EP

 - SACRO (Safeguarding Communities Reducing Offending), 29 Albany Street, Edinburgh EH1 3QN